Community rallies around Rudi the pig as his grace period ends

-People rallied around Rudi the pig as his 7-day stay came to an end.
+People rallied around Rudi the pig as his seven-day stay came to an end.

-That 7-day period ended Thursday.
-Rudi's owners weren't yet cited, but the city told Niedenthal on Thursday that they would follow up.
+That seven-day period ended Thursday.
+Rudi’s owners weren’t yet cited, but the city told Niedenthal on Thursday that they would follow up.

 Meanwhile, signs have shown up along the bike path.
 One said, “Rudy: The pig that brought joy to bicyclists, joggers, walkers and a whole town.”